Updated April 2025

 From left: Leica 35mm f/1.4 Summilux FLE, Voigtlander 28mm f/2 ASPH, Voigtlander 50mm f/2 APO

 I don’t have a Leica 28 Summicron to put side-by-side, but I made an overlay of two images that allows us to directly compare the size of these two lenses.
 Conclusion: they’re almost the same, but the Voigtlander is a tad smaller.
-The Summicron in this comparison is the V1 but the V2 is almost identical.
+The Summicron in this comparison is the V1 but the V2/V3 are almost identical in size.

 Viewfinder blockage